 On Saturday afternoon, BockFest Hall hosted informative cultural presentations arranged by Don Tolzmann, as we began to get a peak into the German and beer heritage of Over-the-Rhine.
 Bock was served, starting at noon. and live music led into a night of dancing and celebration, the budget was stretched through Jim Tarbell’s success in getting Harry Garrison’s player piano band machine for afternoon music.
 Katie Laur entertained and the Beaumonts played in the evening.
 The streets were bustling throuout the night, from Arnold’s to Milton’s, Neon’s to Grammer’s, Carol’s Corner Café to Rhino’e to Kaldi’s the likes of which had never been seen before.

 The committee of bar owners, staff and Main Street merchants held an impromptu wrap-up brunch of leftovers at Grammer’s on Sunday morning.
 As all reveled in the success of the launching of Moerlein’s Cincinnati Bock, plans were underway for a repeat performance next year!

-tHANKS TO THE AWESOME PEOPLE WHO MAKE BOCKFEST POSSIBLE
+tHANKS TO THE LOCAL COMPANIES AND ORGANIZATIONS THAT MAKE BOCKFEST POSSIBLE